Skip to main content

 • Logo

-• Featured Image/Photo - If an image is uploaded here, it will override the default image from Association Settings or event category.
+• Images added here override the default image set in Association Settings or within an event category.

-• Association Staff - Populates association admins to select from
+• Association Staff – Allows you to select a specific association staff member

 • Association Office – Populates association's address from Association Settings